Kong/kongponents/docs/components/catalog.md

 ## Events

-- 'kcatalog-empty-state-cta-clicked' - If using a CTA button in the empty state, this event is fired when clicked.
+- `kcatalog-empty-state-cta-clicked` - If using a CTA button in the empty state, this event is fired when clicked.
-- 'kcatalog-error-cta-clicked' - If using a CTA button in the error state, this event is fired when clicked.
+- `kcatalog-error-cta-clicked` - If using a CTA button in the error state, this event is fired when clicked.

 ## Theming